 So, what could we have done?

 The People Involved: Who Actually Causes Scope Creep

 It’s useful to take a look at your project and identify who could be causing scope creep.
 This can help you to identify it early and determine your approach to solving the issue.
 Hint: it’s not always the client causing these issues, as you can see in my example above.

-Scope creep can come from people in your internal team for a number of reasons:
+Scope creep can come from people in your internal project team for a number of reasons:

-1. The team member is unclear on what the scope of the project is.
+1. The project team member is unclear on what the scope of the project is.

-Ensure that at the beginning of the project, any requirements or deliverables are already outlined and everyone working in the team is fully aware of these.
+Ensure that at the beginning of the project, any requirements or deliverables are already outlined in a scope statement or project plan, and that everyone working in the team is fully aware of these.
 If scope is being set, make sure conversations involve the team that will be working on the project as much as you can.
 If that’s not possible, at the very least run a kick-off meeting with the team and make sure everyone is fully aware of what has been agreed upon.
 Then, during the project, make sure you hold regular team check-ins to keep everyone on the same page.

 2. The team member wants to develop what they want to develop, and not what’s in scope.